-A short description of some of our research can be found below; more details can be found in the publications.
-Our software tools are available on GitHub.
+A short description of some of our current research can be found below; more details can be found in the publications.
+Our software tools are available on GitHub and listed here.
 I discussed some of our projects as well as my research philosophy in Episode 7 of the Build Better Systems Podcast; interview was in Aug.
 2020.
 Some online presentations related to our research are listed here.

 Analysis and Repair of Deep Neural Networks